Deep Representation Learning with an Information-theoretic Loss: Abstract

 \section{Abstract}

-This paper proposes a deep representation learning using an information-theoretic loss with an aim to increase the inter-class distances as well as within-class similarity in the embedded space.
+This paper proposes a deep representation learning using an information-theoretic loss with an explicit focus on increasing the inter-class distances as well as within-class similarity in the embedded space.
 Tasks such as anomaly and out-of-distribution detection, in which test samples comes from classes unseen in training, are problematic for deep neural networks.
 For such tasks, it is not sufficient to merely discriminate between known classes.
-Our intuition is to represent the known classes in compact and separated embedded regions in order to decrease the possibility of known and unseen classes overlapping in the embedded space.
+Our intuion is that by mapping the known classes to compact and disperse regions, the possibility of unseen and known overlapping in the embedded space may be reduced.
 We derive a loss from Information Bottleneck principle, which reflects the inter-class distances as well as the compactness within classes, thus will extend the existing deep data description models.
-Our empirical study shows that the proposed model improves the segmentation of normal classes in the deep feature space, and subsequently contributes to identifying out-of-distribution samples.
+Our empirical study shows that the proposed model improves the dispersion of normal classes in the embedded space, and subsequently contributes to improved detection out-of-distribution samples.

 \keywords{Anomaly Detection \and Generative Adversarial Network \and Deep Support Vector Data Description \and Few-shot Learning}